RSchueder/COASTSERV_Model/README.md

 Designed as a backend for a webapp.

 # Prerequisites
-* see requirements.txt
-* some requirements are derived from having installed pylint.
+* see requirements.txt.
+Some requirements are derived from having installed pylint.
 Not all are stricly necessary.

 **other requirements:**
 * python must be in PATH environment variable